 The School of Engineering and Applied Science established its Office of Diversity and Inclusion in 2018.
 One area of focused attention during that time has been in broadening the recruitment of graduate students.
-Over the last five years the number of women applicants has increased 30% and the number of U.S. students identifying as under-represented minorities has increase by 61%.
+Over the last five years the number of applicants to our graduate programs (master’s and doctoral) has increased 50% but the number of women applicants has increased 67%.
+The number of U.S. underrepresented graduate applicants increased by 114% in the same timeframe.
 Each increment of improvement has required a multi-pronged approach, including a strong commitment from the six engineering departments, robust outreach to a broader range of schools, and a constant examination and evolution of approaches to better engage and support applicants from diverse backgrounds.

-* Under-represented students include U.S. citizens or permanent residents who identify as Black/African-American, Hispanic/Latino, Native American/Alaskan, Hawaiian/Pacific Islander, or multi-racial including at least one of those groups.
+* AHNP students include U.S. citizens or permanent residents who identify as Black/African-American, Hispanic/Latino, Native American/Alaskan, Hawaiian/Pacific Islander.

 While we are making progress, we have more work to do.
 The School of Engineering and Applied Science and its departments and centers will continue to work at many levels to enhance the diversity of our graduate student population and to enhance the success of all of our students once they join us.
 The Pathways programs for rising college seniors and for prospective faculty members are examples of outreach to increase access to graduate school and faculty ranks.